vippsas/webhooks-api/quick-start.md

 <TabItem value="postman">

+**Please note:** Postman is discontinuing their offline version.
+Use only your test keys and delete them after testing.
+Ensure that your company allows for cloud use before continuing.

+If you wish to use Postman, import the following files:

-Import the following files into Postman, remember to replace the placeholder values with your own credentials and callback URL.
+Remember to replace the placeholder values with your own credentials and callback URL.

 * [Webhooks API Postman collection](/tools/Webhooks.postman_collection.json)
 * [Global Postman environment](https://github.com/vippsas/vipps-developers/blob/master/tools/vipps-api-global-postman-environment.json).

-For help using Postman, see [Quick Start Guides](https://developer.vippsmobilepay.com/docs/quick-start-guides/).

 </TabItem>